 When they become enlarged, the turbinates, particularly the lowest, or inferior turbinate, can block nasal airflow.

 The septum is a narrow structure of cartilage and bone, lined with mucosal tissue like the turbinates, that forms the wall between the right and left nasal airways.
 The septum can be displaced to one side from birth, or because of injury.
 The result is that one nasal passage is narrower than the other, which causes obstruction and can lead to swollen turbinates due to the imbalance in air flow.

-Rhinitis is the medical term for inflammation and swelling of the nasal passages.
-One cause of rhinitis is allergic reaction to inhaled substances, for example, dust, pollen or pet dander.
+Runny Nose/Post-Nasal Drip is the medical term for inflammation and swelling of the nasal passages.
+One cause of Runny Nose/Post-Nasal Drip is allergic reaction to inhaled substances, for example, dust, pollen or pet dander.
 In some cases, an allergy to food can cause swollen airways.

-Vasomotor rhinitis is swelling of the airway that is not caused by allergy.
+Vasomotor Runny Nose/Post-Nasal Drip is swelling of the airway that is not caused by allergy.
 It can be triggered by exposure to environmental irritants, dry air, medications, or even intense emotion.

 The nasal valve is the section of the airway located just beyond the nostrils.
 If the fleshy tunnels that form the airway are narrow or overly flexible, they can collapse inward as you inhale.
 Sometimes visible from the outside, nasal valve collapse restricts the flow of air, causing the stuffy nose sensation.

 What can I expect from Turbinate Reduction Treatment?

 One of the most advanced new surgical approaches, COBLATION turbinate reduction is being offered as a doctor’s office procedure, meaning less down time, no general anesthesia, and lower cost than with a hospital stay.